-Triple Negative Breast Cancer (TNBC)
+Cancer: Metastatic Triple Negative Breast Cancer (mTNBC)

-Heart disease is the leading cause of death worldwide.
+The leading cause of mortality in acute respiratory infections, such as severe COVID-19, is complications from Acute Lung Injury/Acute Respiratory Distress Syndrome (ALI/ARDS) resulting in respiratory and/or heart failure.
+Patients with underlying health conditions (asthma, COPD, obesity, diabetes, heart disease) are at higher risk than others.
+Further, patients who recover from severe respiratory infections may have damaged lungs and hearts with subclinical persistent injury, which could progress to fibrosis, resulting in long-term adverse outcomes that may require lung and/or heart transplant.
+NovoMedix clinical candidates have been shown to reduce inflammation and fibrosis in several different animal models of lung and heart injury.
+These drugs could be used to treat ALI/ARDS and decrease mortality in COVID-19 patients and in future respiratory infections.Heart disease is the leading cause of death worldwide.
 One of the major contributors to heart disease, and a predictor of poor clinical outcome, is cardiac fibrosis (scarring of the heart tissue) which leads to heart failure.
 Most people with heart failure die within 5 years of diagnosis.
-Therefore, a drug that stops or reverses cardiac fibrosis and prevents heart failure could save millions of lives annually.Cardiac fibroblasts are the main cell type in the heart and respond to myocardial injury by transforming into hyperactive cells known as myofibroblasts which deposit connective tissue (collagen and other matrix proteins) to form a scar to heal wounds.
+Cardiac fibroblasts are the main cell type in the heart and respond to myocardial injury by transforming into hyperactive cells known as myofibroblasts which deposit connective tissue (collagen and other matrix proteins) to form a scar to heal wounds.
 Under normal circumstances, myofibroblasts disappear once the wound is healed.
-In hypertensive heart disease, the injury is chronic, leading to persistence of myofibroblasts.
-This results in cardiac fibrosis, the buildup of scar tissue in the heart muscle and valves.
+In hypertensive heart disease, the injury is chronic, leading to cardiac fibrosis, the buildup of scar tissue in the heart muscle and valves.
 The scar tissue is thicker and stiffer than regular tissue, making it difficult for the heart to work properly.
-The increased load on the heart results in increased heart size and ventricle wall thickness and decreased pumping ability leading to heart failure.
-NovoMedix has developed a novel drug that inhibits the conversion of normal fibroblasts to hyperactive myofibroblasts.
-In a mouse model of heart failure, our drug has been shown to decrease collagen formation in the heart by 50% (p ‹ 0.05) and to preserve heart structure and function.
-Specifically, our drug significantly attenuated left ventricular dilation (p ‹ 0.01), preserved left ventricular ejection fraction (p ‹ 0.001), and resulted in reduced heart (p ‹ 0.01) weight compared to vehicle when administered 6 weeks after injury (transaortic constriction).
+The increased load on the heart eventually leads to heart failure.
+NovoMedix has developed novel clinical candidates with excellent safety profile that inhibit cardiac fibrosis and have shown remarkable efficacy in a mouse model of heart failure.